TemiAfikode/CATS-APP/README.md

 # SYNOPSIS (CATS APP)

-DOCCY is a system that manages information about different cat breeds.
+Cats App is a system that manages information about different cat breeds.
 Cats APP has various functionalities including:

 - creating, updating and deleting cats